askeladd123/learning-wgpu/README.md

 ---
 ## run native
-You can simply do `cargo run --release`.
+You can simply do `cargo run`.
 You will need the [rust toolkit](https://www.rust-lang.org/tools/install).
 > **Warning**: crashes on some windows devices because of a *wgpu v0.15.1* bug

 ## build web
-To build web ready files, you can use a build script *build-wasm*.
+To build web ready files, you can run `cargo build-web`.

- - run `git submodule update --init --recursive`, beacause *git submodules* is not cool
- - run `cargo build-wasm --release`.
-The new files will be in the new `dist` folder.
-    - this is possible because of a cargo alias
+The built files will be in the `dist` folder, ready to be used.
+This command is possible because of a alias in *.cargo/config.toml*.

 ### alternatives
 You can build manually with: